trendmicro/tm-v1-api-cookbook/v1-events-to-elasticsearch/python/README.md

     - tmv1\_detection
 - Check the following data fields:
     - All indices: The time field is "es\_basetime".
-    - "workbench" index: A new field called "impactScope.entityString" exists.
-This is renamed from "impactScope.entityValue".
+    - "workbench" index: A new field called "detail.impactScope.entityString" exists.
+This is renamed from "detail.impactScope.entityValue".